AztecProtocol/aztec-packages/docs/docs/concepts/advanced/data_structures/trees.md

 ## Blocks Tree

 Leaves are hashes of blocks (of block headers).
-Can be used to access any of the trees above at some older point in time by doing a membership witness of the old root in the block header and of the block header hash in the blocs tree.
+Can be used to access any of the trees above at some older point in time by doing a membership check of the old root in the block header and of the block header hash in the blocks tree.

 ## Trees of valid Kernel/Rollup circuit Verification Keys